wltb/ff_feedcleaner/README.md

 The log entries go into what you have defined in LOG_DESTINATION in Tiny Tiny RSSes config.php.

 If you enable extended logging, the activity of the plugin will be reported in great detail.
 In particular, if you see no output at all, none of your objects in the configuration matched any of your subscribed feeds.

+##Automatic feed correction
+If enabled, this option tries to automatically correct faulty feed data.
+Currently, it does this by trying to load the feed into a [DOMDocument](http://www.php.net/manual/en/book.dom.php), and applies encoding conversion if error 32 and the removal of dangling bytes and invalid Unicode characters if error 9 is detected.
+Any remaining fatal errors will appear in Tiny Tiny RSSes log.

+It is recommended to enable this option if a type like *xpath_regex* is in use.